 - 9% studied for 3-4 hours

 - 7% studied for 5+ hours

-But, the amount of time children spend in formal education differs widely depending on the age of the child.
-Young homeschoolers usually study for only one to two hours, while older homeschoolers study for around six to seven hours.
+But, the amount of time children spend in formal education differs widely depending on the child’s age.
+For example, young homeschoolers usually study for only one to two hours, while older homeschoolers study for six to seven hours.

 1st to 3rd Grade: Roughly Homeschool 2 Hours a Day

 If you are in 1st to 3rd Grade, you will most likely homeschool for 2 hours a day.
 Essentially, most parents with a 5 or 6-year-old will be homeschooling for 2 hours a day.